Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Gabe turned to give him an incredulous stare, but Nofl returned his gaze with a well-rehearsed expression of earnest sincerity and stepped down off the stool.

-“Look, you can brag about how great Corti medicine is all you like,” Gabe began, sitting up, “but no *way* did you alread---*¡Madre mía!”*
+“Look, you can brag about how great Corti medicine is all you like,” Gabe began, sitting up, “but no *way* did you alread - *¡Madre mía!”*

 “Language, dear!”
 Nofl chastised him, and for once Gabe forgave him the smugness.
 With a bewildered frown plastered across his eyebrows he stood up tentatively and found that the leg responded *perfectly,* with a strength and control he’d forgotten he ever had.
 Experimentally he hopped from foot to foot.
 He kicked it out, re-familiarizing himself with the feeling of...well, *feeling.* He stood on tip-toe, bounced on his feet, did a little one-legged twirl.
 Walked backwards for the first time in years.
 Tentatively, he jumped.
 Then he jumped again.
 Then a third time, leaping high and tucking his knees to his chest for a second.
 Once grounded again he squatted down and bounced on his toes.

 Nofl nodded approvingly.
 “Much better!
 This is as a human *should* be, don’t you think?”

-“How---?”
+“How - ?”
 Gabe asked.

 “Darling, you are a clever man but the explanation would be *so* far beyond you.
 If you were to make a serious study of regenerative medicine, then—”

 “No, never mind.
 I just…” Gabe shook his head at himself. *”He sido un baboso.* I should have done this earlier!”

 “Deathworld skepticism.
 A useful survival mechanism!
 Also, annoying.”
 Nofl returned his used equipment to its proper place.
 “But, you got here in the end.
 All fixed!
-Unless you want---”
+Unless you want - ”

 ***”No.”*** Gabe said, then cleared his throat and softened.
 “No. Thank you.
 This is...More than enough.”